aletheia88/dialect-identification-n-mapping/notes.md

     - for each piece of review text in `yelp_review_cleaned.csv`, we extract `business_id` to match it with `city` and `state` from the business data
     - costruct a new csv file with columns `business_id`, `text`, `city`, `state`
-    - group cities/states into a bigger region (e.g. Southwest, Northeast)
+    - group cities/states into more general regions (e.g. Southwest, Northeast)
     - Add a new column to our csv file: `region`

 ## Counting Frequencies ##